gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ### ✋ Using sub-components

-Let’s say the homepage and the about page both got quite large, and you were rewriting a lot of things.
+Let’s say the homepage and the about page both got quite large and you were rewriting a lot of things.
 You can use sub-components to break the UI into reusable pieces.
 Both of your pages have `<h1>` headers — create a component that will describe a `Header`.

-1. Create a new directory at `src/components`, and a file within that directory called `header.js`.
+1. Create a new directory at `src/components` and a file within that directory called `header.js`.
 2. Add the following code to the new `src/components/header.js` file.

 ```jsx:title=src/components/header.js